 If you accept the Ombudsman's decision, it's binding on you and the company.
 If you don't accept it, you're free to pursue other redress, for example, through the courts.

-If a service was mis-described, you may want to get the Office of Fair Trading or your local Trading Standards Institute involved.
+If a service was mis-described, you may want to get your local Trading Standards Institute involved.

 Problems with energy companies: You can report the energy company to its regulator, Ofgem.
 It builds cases against energy companies, and fines them for large-scale mis-selling or unfair relationships.
 If you have a specific complaint, it's best to go to the Green Deal Ombudsman above.